-‘The Young And The Restless’ Vet Christian LeBlanc Shares Behind-The-Scenes Sneak Peek!
+‘The Young And The Restless’ Vet Christian LeBlanc Shares Behind-The-Scenes Sneak Peek

 Other followers instantly realized what these behind-the-scenes photos mean.
 “Yay!
 That means Michael and Lauren scenes,” enthused one commenter.

-In unfortunate news, Inquisitr reported that Bregman lost her house in the recent California wildfires.
+In unfortunate news, the Inquisitr reported that Bregman lost her house in the recent California wildfires.
 The entire home burned to the ground, which is devastating for the soap star.
 The good news is that all her family and animals made it safely out of the danger zone before the fire took over the property.
 Even so, she has a huge task ahead of her in recovering from this terrible loss, and she received plenty of support from the show as well as fans on social media.